Taking Good Care of Yourself Postpartum

 Regular physical exercise has proven benefits for physical and emotional health.
 It can improve sleep, concentration, mood, and anxiety.
 Exercise does not need to be prolonged and intensive to be helpful.
 Even light exercise such as a 15-minute walk daily can help.
 You probably feel that you have no time to exercise with a new baby in the home, but there are some ways to make it more realistic:

-- Baby and me yoga classes can provide exercise and a social outing to meet other new moms
+- Baby and me yoga classes or stroller fitness classes can provide exercise and a social outing to meet other new moms.

 - Walking anywhere or doing household chores while wearing your baby in a carrier is like exercising with a special weight on.